Key Takeaways

 The employee-favorable argument:

-3. Without an explicit forfeiture provision, the employee earned the wages and is entitled to them
+- Without an explicit forfeiture provision, the employee may argue the balance vested as earned compensation

-5. Any ambiguity should be construed against the employer who drafted the policy
+- Any ambiguity may be construed against the employer who drafted the policy

 The employer-favorable argument: